evkx/evkx.github.io/content/models/mercedes/eqa/EQA_350_4MATIC/_index.md

 ## Performance

-The Mercedes-EQ EQA 350 4MATIC offers modest performance with a maximum power of 215 kW (292 hp / 288 bhp) and a total torque of 520 Nm (384 lb-ft).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 6 seconds and has a top speed of 160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.
+The Mercedes-EQ EQA 350 4MATIC delivers a solid performance with a maximum power of 215 kW (292 hp / 288 bhp) and a total torque of 520 Nm (384 lb-ft).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6 seconds and reaches a top speed of 160 km/h (99 mph), making it competitive within its class.

 ## Battery, range, and charging